GFrittoli/Bobby/README.md

 ## Roadmap
 - Implement new features (eg. higher precision inversion) and stabilize the ones that are there (e.g. quantify better the differences in numerical derivatives methods).
 - Finish and validate the code for SN
+- Finish and validate the code for Best Fit parameters shift and Bayes Factor Expected value (for modelling and model comparisons).
 - The user will be provided with more options for convenience.
 I will make the code more user-friendly and accessible.